Semantic Search

 A properly trained model is paramount: the data in your index must be appropriate for the model chosen.
 Working with a pre-trained model is convenient, but fine-tuning to your data may be necessary before using it in production.
 Only through robust testing can you know that the chosen model is appropriate.

-For example, if a user searches how does a skate move?, a model trained on marine biology will provide different results than one trained on recreation.
+For example, if a user searches how does a skate move?, a model trained on marine biology provides different results than one trained on recreation.

 The Hugging Face model hub provides a large collection of pre-trained, domain specific models.